CarRentComores269/site/README.md

 - Transparent backend replacement
 - No changes required in existing frontend code

-## Assets
-- **CSS**:
-  - The project includes a custom CSS file for the booking form located at `css/booking-form.css`.
-  - The main CSS file is located in the `css/styles.css` directory, handling the overall styling of the website.
-- **Images**: All images are stored in the `assets` directory, including logos and testimonials.
-- **JavaScript**: The main JavaScript file is located in the `js/main.js` directory, handling interactivity and dynamic content.

 ## Customization
 - Update content in each HTML file
 - Modify styles in `css/styles.css`